ryanseys/zuul/README.md

 * Added lots of unit tests for the classes
 * Splitted the project into multiple packages
 * Added reset functionality

+## Changes made for Milestone 3

+* Added 3D GUI Interface
+  * Clickable doors (to travel through)
+  * Clickable item chests (to pickup)
+  * Clickable monsters (to fight)
+  * Drop/Eat/Inspect buttons for item actions

+# User manual

+The goal of the game is to find the long lost treasure of zuul.
+Once you find the treasure the game will quit.
+The only other time the game will quit is if you die, or click File ---> Quit.

+If you click a door (or the downward arrow in the interface) you will go through it if the door is unlocked.
+If the door is not unlocked, you must find and pickup the key associated with that door to unlock it.

+To fight a monster, you can click it.
+If you are holding a weapon you will do damage to the monster, if you aren't holding a weapon then you will do no damage.
+When you attack a monster, it will immediately attack back, doing some damage to you.
+This will depleat your health by a certain amount.
+If your health depleats to zero (0) then you will lose the game and it will quit automatically.

+To reset the game, you can select File-->Reset.
+This will reset everything in the same way that quitting and restarting the game would do.

+To undo an action, you can click the undo button in the File menu.
+This will only undo actions that could seamingly be undone in real life.
+As such, eating a food item is NOT undoable, neither is fighting a monster, or dying.
+You also cannot undo a reset.
+Travelling between rooms is undoable, as is picking up and dropping an item.
+You can also undo your undos by clicking the "Redo" button from the File menu.